fatiando/pooch/doc/usage.rst

            "update" (file is outdated and will download), and "fetch" (file exists and is updated so no download). pup : Pooch
-           The instance of Pooch that called the hook function.
+           The instance of Pooch that called the processor function.

         Returns
         -------